LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

 }
 ```

-Java adds an additional, if seldom used, variation of the while loop called the do-while loop.
-The do-while loop is very similar to while except that the condition is evaluated at the end of the loop rather than the beginning.
-This ensures that a loop will be executed at least one time.
+Java adds an additional, if seldom used, variation of the `while` loop called the `do-while` loop.
+The `do-while` loop is very similar to `while` except that the condition is evaluated at the end of the loop rather than the beginning.
+This ensures that a loop *will be executed at least one time*.
 Some programmers prefer this loop in some situations because it avoids an additional assignment prior to the loop.
 For example:

 ```java
 do {